 As a synonym for the bond of earthly existence and not being freed from the chain of rebirth.
-Well, old age is suffering, sickness is suffering, death is suffering, but birth is suffering as well.
-Any association with unpleasant things ir times is suffering, and disassociation from unpleasant times or things is also suffering.
-Despair, pain, sorrow, grief, and lamentation are also suffering.
-Not to be able to get what you want is suffering.
-These are, in short, the five elements of individual suffering.
+Birth is suffering sickness is suffering, old age is suffering, death is suffering.
+Association with what is unpleasant is suffering, disassociation from what is unpleasant is suffering.
+PAIN, GRIEF, SORROW, LAMENTATION AND DESPAIR are suffering.
+Not to obtain what one wants is suffering.
+In short, the five factors of individuality are suffering.

-The Truth of Arising / Origin of Suffering (Samudaya)
+2. The Truth of Arising / Origin of of Suffering (Samudaya)

-First, it is the craving (tanha), or thirst, that gives rise to rebirth.
-This is associated with passionate delight.
-It seeks fresh and new pleasure here and now in the form of (1) thirst for existence, (2) thirst for sensual pleasure, (3) thirst for no-existence.
+It is the thirst or craving (tanha) which gives rise to rebirth, which is bound up with passionate delight and which seeks fresh pleasure here, now, and there in the form of (1) thirst for existence, (2) thirst for sensual pleasure, (3) thirst for no-existence.
 Additionally ignorance (lack of knowledge), aversion, seeking to possess.
-See also this post: Mandara Worlds

-The Truth of Cessation / Elimination of Suffering (Nirodha)
+3. The truth of Cessation / Elimination of Suffering (Nirodha)

-This truth relates to the cessation of craving (tanha), being withdrawn from it, the liberation from it, the rejection of it, not being attached to it.
-Thus, the loss of “things” substituted for “oneness” and/or enlightenment (peace).
+The utter cessation of craving (tanha), the withdrawal from it, the rejection of it, liberation from it, non-attachment to it.
+Thus, the loss of "things" substituted for "oneness" and/or enlightenment (peace).

 4. The Truth of the Path / The Dharma Path / The Eightfold Path

 b.
-The Right Resolve / Attitude of Mind
+Right Resolve / Right Attitude of Mind

 f.
 Right Effort